valory-xyz/autonolas-tokenomics/audits/internal/README.md

 ##### Semantic versioning in tokenomics implementation
 Needs to add a variable (constant) with the version number.

+##### Improvement test if needed
+Expicity test: all funds earmarked for developers and temporarily in the treasury are not movable by the owner of the treasury, and vice versa.

 ##### Optimization notices
 Tokenomics.sol <br>
 ```